Lily-white movement: Republican factionalism

 Black Republicans increasingly demanded more and more offices at the expense of the Scalawags.
 The more numerous Black-and-tan element typically won the factional battles; many Scalawags joined the opposing lily-whites or switched to the Democrats.

-Following the death of Texas Republican leader Edmund J. Davis in 1883, Black civil rights leader Norris Wright Cuney rose to the Republican chairmanship in Texas, becoming a national committeeman in 1889.
-While Black Americans were a minority overall in Texas, Cuney's rise to this position caused a backlash among white conservative Republicans in other areas, leading to the Lily-whites becoming a more organized, nationwide effort.
-Cuney himself coined the term "Lily-white movement" to describe rapidly intensifying organized efforts by white conservatives to oust Black Republicans from positions of party leadership and incite riots to divide the party.
+Following the death of Texas Republican leader Edmund J. Davis in 1883, black civil rights leader Norris Wright Cuney rose to the Republican chairmanship in Texas, becoming a national committeeman in 1889.
+While black Americans were a minority overall in Texas, Cuney's rise to this position caused a backlash among white conservative Republicans in other areas, leading to the Lily-whites becoming a more organized, nationwide effort.
+Cuney himself coined the term "Lily-White Movement" to describe rapidly intensifying organized efforts by white conservatives to oust black Republicans from positions of party leadership and incite riots to divide the party.
 Some authors contend that the effort was coordinated with Democrats as part of a larger movement toward disenfranchisement of Black people in the South by increasing restrictions in voter registration rules.

 Downfall of black Republicans

 By 1890, with a few brief exceptions, the Democratic Party had gained control of all state legislatures in the South.
-From 1890 to 1908, Southern states accomplished disenfranchisement of blacks and—in some states—many poor whites.
+From 1890 to 1908, Southern states accomplished disenfranchisement of Black people and—in some states—many poor whites.

-During the first three decades of the 20th century, no blacks served in the U.S. Congress due to their disenfranchisement across the South.
-Black leaders were barred in 1922 from the Virginia Republican Congressional Convention; the state had imposed racial segregation in public places and disenfranchised most blacks by this time.
+From 1901 through 1928, no Black people served in the U.S. Congress due to their disenfranchisement across the South.
+(In 1928, Oscar De Priest was elected US Representative from Illinois.)

+Black leaders were barred in 1922 from the Virginia Republican Congressional Convention; the state had imposed racial segregation in public places and disenfranchised most Black people by this time.